 As the MTJ worsens over time, the phalanx crowds your other toes.
 The bunion, too, may rub against the side of your shoe, becoming scuffed and sore.
 When you try to compensate for the misalignment and pain, you throw the rest of your foot and even your entire body out of alignment.

-Switching to wider-toed shoes can help, as can wearing bunion pads.
-But bunions don’t get better on their on own.
+Switching to wider-toed shoes can help, as can wearing bunion pads, according to our experienced bunion doctor.
+But guess what?
+Bunions don’t get better on their on own.

 3. You Could Get Bursitis